 What is the payoff for continued education?

-With Australia’s Treasury forecasting the unemployment rate in the wake of COVID-19 will peak at around 8%, the number of skilled workers seeking new opportunities will give rise to the greatest competition for roles in a generation.
+With Australia’s Treasury forecasting the unemployment rate in the wake of COVID-19 will peak at around 8 per cent, the number of skilled workers seeking new opportunities will give rise to the greatest competition for roles in a generation.
 Therefore, taking positive steps to position yourself as more capable, informed and adaptable than your peers, both professionally and personally, should be considered a priority to maximise your employability within a job market defined by businesses in flux.

 In today’s climate of shifting macro factors, digital disruption and diversifying lifestyles, the promise of educational options that develop specific career-boosting skills rather than provide broad brush knowledge is increasingly alluring.
 Both individuals and organisations alike now recognise they must evolve and improve, or else get out of the way.